 Human Machine Interface – In today’s world, human machine interfaces are tools ranging from simple push buttons, touchscreens, haptics, to brain computer interfaces, bridging the gap between what a human is able to do and what they want to do.
 This research thrust will explore, evaluate and invent innovative interfaces between humans and machines.

 Biomechanics and Mobility – This research thrust examines and augments the mechanics of the human body, from upper limb impairment to limited ambulation.
 Through the exploration of emerging and new technologies in robotics, exoskeletons, wheelchairs, power-assist hubs and smart drives, as well as autonomous control and navigation, researchers will extend human capabilities.

 The execution of the CIDE, while expected to evolve over time, will incorporate strategic research initiatives, existing and emerging collaborations, and primary partnerships within industry and the community.
-Existing research collaborations with investigators across the CU Anschutz School of Medicine, the College of Engineering, Design and Computing, external university partners and industry groups along with undergraduate and graduate students will form the nucleus of the initial work.
+Existing research collaborations with investigators across the CU Anschutz School of Medicine (new window), the College of Engineering, Design and Computing, external university partners and industry groups along with undergraduate and graduate students will form the nucleus of the initial work.
 An advisory council comprised of business and community leaders will convene as often as monthly with center leadership.
 The Council will be charged with annually evaluating the Center’s work and with providing feedback on the center’s progress and opportunities for improvement.
 Dr. Michael Lightner will lead the center's scientific advisory council and will work with the director to solicit leading scientists, engineers and industry partners to actively engage in the work of the center.